Tuesday, June 02, 2009

 "There isn't any other song": Niagara (1954)

-Some claim Cotten is "miscast" in the role.
-I think miscast is the whole point: Cotten represents any man who gets sucked into the rushing flow of Marilyn's hot voodoo.
-He's every "human" male in the audience who longs for Monroe's quivering form but knows if he got her in real life he wouldn't keep her very long.
-He knows she'll leave them broke, broken-down, and broken-hearted, much the worse for having ever gotten involved, since now he could never enjoy "mere life" without her awesome sexuality in his private constellation.
-And yet, knowing all that, if she cast her eye their way, they'd still jump into that lethal current like a lemming, tossing savings and sanity to the wind in her wake.
+Some claim Cotten is "miscast" in the role of George Loomis.
+I think miscast is the whole point: Cotten represents any mortal male who gets sucked into the rushing deadly flow of Marilyn's hot voodoo and has no choice but go over the side and and plummet to the rocks below.
+He's every "human" male in the audience who longs for Monroe's quivering form but knows, deep down, if he got her in real life she would destroy him.
+She'd leave him broke and broken-hearted, much the worse for having ever gotten involved since now he could never enjoy "mere life" without her luminous allure in his private constellation.

 (a different form of this article originally appeared in Bright Lights After Dark 08)